islam-ky/website/content/services-and-facilities/_index.md

 date: 2025-01-24T00:00:00.000Z
 draft: false
 ---
-Below are the list of service we offer
+Below are the services and facilities we offer to serve the Muslim community in the Cayman Islands.